ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 date 5 years before the date when the call for NomCom volunteers is sent to the community.

-# Available Data

-TODO: This document should contain data about how the proposed criteria would have affected eligibility for NomComs in the recent past.

 # Security Considerations {#security-considerations}

 ## NomCom capture